 As a member of the Peirce College community, students and tenants are responsible for reporting violations of the College's safety and security policies as soon as they becomes aware of such violations.

-Students and tenants should report immediately to Security Services any violation of policy or other event that results in a dangerous or threatening situation.
-At the 1420 Pine Street campus, students and tenants can reach Security Services by using the telephone located by the elevators on each floor of College Hall, or by using the telephones inside the elevators of College Hall and Alumni Hall.
-In College Hall or Alumni

-Hall, students can reach Security Services by dialing extension 9444.
-Students at any site other than the 1420 Pine Street campus should immediately contact the local area police by dialing 911.
+Students and tenants should report immediately to a college official any violation of policy or other event that results in a dangerous or threatening situation.
+Students at any site other than the Main Campus should immediately contact the local area police by dialing 911.